vflaux/semver-tagger/README.md

 # Usage

 ```
+semver-tagger is a tool to remotely tag an image if it is the latest version

 Usage:
   semver-tagger [flags]
   semver-tagger [command]

 Available Commands:
-  auth        Log in or access credentials
+  completion  Generate the autocompletion script for the specified shell
   help        Help about any command
+  login       Log in to a registry
   tag         Tag a remote image if its version is greater than the version of the remote tag

 Flags:
   -h, --help       help for semver-tagger
       --insecure   Allow image references to be fetched without TLS
-      --platform platform   Specifies the platform in the form os/arch[/variant] (e.g. linux/amd64). (default all)
   -v, --verbose    Enable debug logs

 Use "semver-tagger [command] --help" for more information about a command.
 ```